Fast quantum transfer mediated by topological domain walls: Fast long-range transfer

-In this section, we study the effects of disorder on the LR transfer protocols defined above using their fidelity, which is defined as $f=\left|\bk{\mathcal{R}}{\psi(t_{tr})}\right|^{2}$, where $\ket{\psi(t_{tr})}$ is the state obtained at the end of the protocol.
-We consider the standard, single-domain case, and also the case with four domains.
-In order to identify the effects of topological protection, we also consider two trivial transfer protocols, one using a 1D chain of sites with hopping amplitude $J$, and the other using a Creutz ladder with no magnetic flux ($\phi=0$).
-These protocols involve tuning the chemical potential of the end sites of the models, starting at a low value $-\mu_{0}$ to create two potential wells on either side, and then adiabatically increasing its value up to zero during a preparation time $t_{\textrm{prep}}$.
-The potential wells are then re-established adiabatically, by lowering the potentials down to $-\mu_{0}$ again.
-We consider a fixed value of $\mu_{0}=10J=10\text{ and}t_{\textrm{prep}}=t_{\textrm{tr}}/2$, and then find the optimal transfer time in the ideal system that satisfies $f>0.985$ (for the trivial chain) or $f>0.95$ (for the Creutz ladder).
+We consider the single-domain and the four-domain case.
+In order to benchmark their performance, we also include a simple non-topological protocol in a 1D chain with hopping amplitude $w=1$, driven by tuning the chemical potential at the end sites of the chain.
+It starts at a low value $-\mu_0$ in order to create a potential well at either end, and is then adiabatically increased up to zero during a time $t_{\textrm{prep}}$.
+The two wells are then re-established adiabatically, by lowering the potential again.
+We consider $\mu_0 = 10$ and $t_{\textrm{prep}}=t_{\textrm{tr}}/2$, and then find the optimal transfer time in the ideal system that satisfies $f>0.985$\footnote{Greater fidelities can be obtained by increasing $\mu_0$, but the value was kept at $10w$ in order to keep a consistent energy scale.}.

-We consider quenched disorder in the timescale of the protocols (i.e. constant in time for each realization).
-It is important to note that we do not calibrate the transfer time for each realization, given that this would often not be feasible in a real system.
-We study two disorder regimes: off-diagonal disorder, which preserves the chiral symmetry of the CL, and a case with both diagonal and off-diagonal disorder, which breaks it.
-In the former case, we consider fluctuations which only depend on the longitudinal coordinate of the ladder $j$, in order to preserve the chiral symmetry of the ladder $\mathcal{X}_{C}$ (see Appendix \ref{sec:m_version}):
+We consider quenched disorder in the time scale of the protocols (i.e. constant in time for each realization).
+We note that we do not calibrate the transfer time for each realization as done in \cite{Lang2017}, given that this might not be feasible in a real system.
+We study two disorder regimes: off-diagonal disorder, which preserves chiral symmetry, and a case with both diagonal and off-diagonal disorder, which breaks it.
+The symmetry-preserving disorder is modeled as:

+where $\delta J$ is the level of off-diagonal disorder, $-v_j^{\textrm{dis}}$ and $-w_j^{\textrm{dis}}$ are the hopping amplitudes in the disordered model, where the amplitude with site index $j$ connects sites $j$ and $j+1$. $R_{j}$ are random numbers in the interval $[-0.5,0.5]$, sampled uniformly.
+It is important to note that the disorder at each link is independent from all the others, given that each link has a different $j$.
+Fluctuations in the control parameters $v$ do not break topological protection, something crucial for the robustness of the protocol.